spotts2010/global-stay-2/README.md

   - **Incorrect `params` Handling**: Several components were accessing `params` directly instead of using `React.use()` as required by the latest Next.js version, which was causing console errors.
 This has been fixed across the affected admin pages.
 - **`react-beautiful-dnd` Console Warning** (Resolved: 22/09/2024): A development-only warning (`Invariant failed: isDropDisabled must be a boolean`) that appeared in the console on the "Photo Gallery" edit page has been resolved.
 - **Admin Map Interaction** (Resolved: 27/09/2024): The map on the `/admin/listings/[id]/edit/about` page now correctly supports drag and zoom functionality.
 The issue was resolved by implementing the modern `Places API (New)` and correctly managing the map's camera state, preventing conflicts that previously locked user interaction.
+- **Upcoming Stays Calendar Highlighting** (Resolved: 08/10/2024): The calendar on the "Upcoming Stays" page now correctly highlights the current day in orange, as indicated by the legend.
+This was fixed by adjusting the Tailwind CSS class specificity to ensure the 'today' modifier was not being overridden by other styles.
+- **Context Provider Hydration Error** (Resolved: 08/10/2024): Fixed a `useUserPreferences must be used within a UserPreferencesProvider` error that occurred on server-rendered pages.
+The issue was resolved by moving data fetching logic that depended on client-side context into a `useEffect` hook within the client components, preventing the context from being accessed on the server.